Studying at UIBK

 Video “How to pay the ÖH fee”

-If you study in Innsbruck for two semesters, you have to pay the ÖH fee again at the beginning of your second semester at UIBK.
+If you study in Innsbruck for two or more semesters, you have to pay the ÖH fee again at the beginning each semester you study at UIBK.

 At the beginning of the semester, you will receive your Student Card from your incoming exchange coordinator during the orientation or welcome event.
 Please sign it and print the end of the semester date on the card after paying the ÖH fee.
 It is important to keep it safe during your time at UIBK because it serves multiple purposes:

-If you were only nominated for one semester and wish to extend your stay, please contact your incoming exchange coordinator at UIBK for more information.
+If you were only nominated as an exchange student for one semester and wish to extend your stay, please contact your incoming exchange coordinator at UIBK for more information.
 In the Erasmus+ programme, extensions are only possible within the same academic year (= winter semester to summer semester that comes directly after, not the other way around).